 Auction Specification

-If Shadow Auctions are triggered during a daily session of the MRC, no Auction Specification is published, only the Offered Capacity is published on the website.
+If Shadow Auctions are triggered during a daily session of the single day‐ahead coupling, no Auction Specification is published, only the Offered Capacity is published on the website.

-If the activation of the Shadow Auctions is known in advance for one or several daily sessions of the MRC, the Allocation Platform informs as soon as possible the Registered Participants for which daily sessions and for which Bidding Zone Borders belonging to MRC the Shadow Auctions are performed.
+If the activation of the Shadow Auctions is known in advance for one or several daily sessions of the single day‐ahead coupling, the Allocation Platform informs as soon as possible the Registered Participants for which daily sessions and for which Bidding Zone borders the Shadow Auctions are performed.

 The Allocation Platform shall publish the Auction Specification for the Shadow Auctions which are known in advance as soon as possible in order to give the opportunity to Registered Participants to update their Bids according to Article 20, 21 and 22.